yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 ### Firewall modes

-You can configure the API Gateway to act as a network endpoint or a network proxy, or both in tandem.
+You can configure the gateway to act as a network endpoint or a network proxy, or both in tandem.

 * Block unidentified traffic.
 This is the default setting.
 If there is no policy configured for this traffic, block it and, depending on configuration, raise an alert.
 In this way, rogue message traffic is detected and blocked.
 * Pass unidentified traffic.

 ## Application servers

-Application servers are the infrastructure alongside which API Gateways are most commonly deployed.
-For example, API Gateways are often deployed in production systems with IBM WebSphere, Oracle WebLogic Server, Microsoft Biztalk Server, Fiorano SOA Platform, TIBCO ActiveMatrix BusinessWorks, and many others.
+Application servers are the infrastructure alongside which gateways are most commonly deployed.
+For example, gateways are often deployed in production systems with IBM WebSphere, Oracle WebLogic Server, Microsoft Biztalk Server, Fiorano SOA Platform, TIBCO ActiveMatrix BusinessWorks, and many others.

-API Gateways interact with application servers in a number of modes, for example:
+Gateways interact with application servers in a number of modes, for example:
-For increased integration with such application server systems, the API Gateway supports numerous transport protocols including HTTP, HTTPS, JMS, email (SMTP/POP), FTP, and so on.
+For increased integration with such application server systems, the gateway supports numerous transport protocols including HTTP, HTTPS, JMS, email (SMTP/POP), FTP, and so on.

 * Intercepting application server traffic by acting as a proxy.
 * Offloading processing handed over by the application server (for example, to offload message transformation, encryption, or signature validation).

 ## Enterprise Service Buses

-API Gateways and Enterprise Service Buses (ESBs) have similar functionality and complement each other very well.
+Gateways and Enterprise Service Buses (ESBs) have similar functionality and complement each other very well.
 Example ESB systems include Oracle Enterprise Service Bus, IBM WebSphere ESB, Progress Sonic ESB, Software AG WebMethods, and JBoss ESB.
-API Gateways are primarily used to perform the following tasks:
+Gateways are primarily used to perform the following tasks:

 * Protect ESBs and downstream systems from traffic surge, potential DoS attacks, and threats.
 * Offload expensive operations such as message validation and cryptography operations from ESBs.

 ### Similarities between API Gateways and ESBs

-API Gateways and ESBs typically both perform the following tasks:
+Gateways and ESBs typically both perform the following tasks:

 * Protocol mediation
 * Message routing and transformation